mmikowski/hi_score/README.md

 *A modern full-life-cycle starter project for SPAs*

 ## Overview
-This is an SPA starter project that installs best-in-class assets and tools to save time and guide best code practices.
+This is an SPA starter project that installs best-in-class assets and tools to save time and guide best practice.
 Install **hi_score** today and start writing Test-driven native JS client code immediately.
 The project comes with recommended libraries, but feel free to swap them out as needed.
 [That's the point][_01].

 # Features
 **hi\_score** jump-starts web client development by providing many highly desirable capabilities which can otherwise very difficult to orchestrate.
 With all the hard stuff resolved out-of-the-box, we can focus on improving things that really matter, like the JavaScript, HTML, CSS and architecture we need for our application.
 Here are the key features: